ethersphere/swarm-docs/contents/introduction.rst

 * distributed storage, inclusivity, long tail of power law
 * flexible expansion of space without hardware investment decisions, unlimited growth
 * zero downtime
-* immutable unforgeable verifiable yet plausibly deniable
+* immutable, unforgeable, verifiable yet plausibly deniable storage
 * no single point of failure, fault and attack resilience
-* censorship resistance, permanent public record
+* censorship resistance, universally accessible permanent public record
-* self-managed sustainability via incentive system
+* sustainability due to a incentive system
 * efficient market driven pricing. tradeable trade off of memory, persistent storage, bandwidth
-* efficient use of the blockchain by swarm accounting protocol
+* efficient use of the blockchain by the swarm accounting protocol
-* deposit-challenge based guaranteed storage [planned for future release]
+* deposit-challenge based guaranteed storage [planned for POC 0.4 by Q2 2017]

 Basics
 ========================

-Swarm client is part of the Ethereum stack, the reference implementation is currently at POC (proof of concept) version 0.2.
+Swarm client is part of the Ethereum stack, the reference implementation is written in golang and found under the go-ethereum repository.
+Currently at POC (proof of concept) version 0.2 is running on all nodes.

-Swarm defines the bzz subprotocol running on the ethereum devp2p network.
+Swarm defines the :dfn:`bzz subprotocol` running on the ethereum devp2p network.
 The bzz subprotocol is in flux, the specification of the wire protocol is considered stable only with POC 0.4 expected in Q2 2017.

 The swarm of Swarm is the collection of nodes of the devp2p network each of which run the bzz protocol on the same network id.